The mental model: Client, Instance, Customer, User, Conversation

 Real-Time Streaming

-For latency-sensitive applications, Synap supports gRPC streaming.
-Stream memories in and context out without waiting for full HTTP round-trips.
+For latency-sensitive applications, the SDK supports low-latency streaming.
+Stream memories in and context out without waiting for full round-trips.

 Architecture at a glance